 For the sake of transparency we feel that is important to note that Water Quality Interventions, have had to deal with some skepticism around effectiveness.
-We have taking these points into consideration when deciding whether or not to include the Dispensers for Safe Water program in our Fight Poverty campaign.
+We have taken these points into consideration when deciding whether or not to include the Dispensers for Safe Water program in our Fight Poverty campaign.

 A thorough critique of these programs can be seen here (6).

 The concerns highlighted in the critique are notable but our assessment is that Evidence Action addresses a large portion of these concerns by focusing specifically on the importance of adoption (11) of their programs from beneficiaries.
 Other studies (7, 8) and feedback from experts (9,10) provide us with sufficient enough evidence to support the Dispensers for Safe Water program from Evidence Action.
 We recognize that not all donors will agree with our assessment but we are confident money raised through this program will be money well spent.
 It is our belief that the benefits of this program far outweigh the risks.

 Join Our Newsletter